starship/starship/docs/config/README.md

 ### Default Prompt Format

-The default `format` is used to define the format of the prompt, if empty or no `format` is provided.
+If `format` is empty or no `format` is provided, a default value is used.
 The default is as shown:

 ```toml
 format = "$all"